David Jensen: Recent years

 In 1998, Jensen joined rival London FM station, Heart 106.2, presenting the weekday drivetime show from 4 pm to 7 pm.
 He also presented a Sunday afternoon CD chart show called Kid Jensen's CD Countdown which was produced by Blue Revolution and networked on Birmingham's 100.7 Heart FM and various other stations.

 In 2002, Jensen returned to Capital and was heard on its oldies service Capital Gold.
 First presenting the Monday–Thursday late night show from 10 p.m. – 1 a.m., before taking over the weekday mid-morning slot in February 2003, then the breakfast show, (co-hosted with Erika North).
 Jensen later moved to the late morning slot 10 a.m. – 1 p.m.
 Jensen teamed up with Capital Radio Producer Craig Kingham to present the Saturday morning show.
 Jensen left Gold in December 2010.

 In September 2008, Jensen hosted the evening show of Planet Rock (7-11p.m.) as a stand-in for Nicky Horne.
 He also hosted Planet Rock's Sunday Morning show, "Another Dimension", and co-hosted with Rick Wakeman on Saturday mornings until December 2010 and briefly hosted the Saturday morning 10 a.m. – 1 p.m. show on his own, until he left the station in April 2011.

 Jensen joined Smooth Radio in April 2011 to present an afternoon show.
 In April 2012, he took over the Smooth Drive Home slot (Mondays to Friday, 4p.m. – 8p.m.) from Carlos.
 Jensen also hosted a two-hour retro chart show on Smooth Radio on Sunday evenings.
 Smooth was acquired by Global Radio in 2013.
 Following a studio and business move to Global headquarters in Leicester Square, Jensen was dropped from the schedules on 19 December 2013.

-After that he has since been heard on online station, United DJs.
-He presented a one hour weekly slot every Tuesday evening from 7-8pm.

 In February 2021, he joined Jazz FM for a six week run of Sunday evening programmes named David Jensen's Jazz in partnership with Parkinson's UK.
-Also that month he began a weekly show on the newly launched Boom Radio, on Friday nights called Kid Jensen's 70s.
-In February 2022, David Jensen's Jazz returned to Jazz FM for a second series.
+Also that month, he began a weekly show on the newly launched Boom Radio, on Friday nights called Kid Jensen's 70s.
+In February 2022, David Jensen's Jazz returned to Jazz FM for a second series and a third in April 2023.

-He was a co-presenter (off-screen) of the TV programme Gillette World Sports Special, alongside Mark Webster.